Install an Environment ActiveGate on Windows

 You need administrator rights to install Environment ActiveGate.
 Run the executable file using administrator rights and follow the displayed instructions.

 You can add additional parameters to the installation command to customize your installation.
-For example, to install Environment ActiveGate in a different directory, use the
+For example, to install Environment ActiveGate executable files and libraries in a different directory, use the

 C:\ Dynatrace-ActiveGate-Windows-x86-1.0.0.exe INSTALL=D:\hosted_app\dynatrace